krzblaut/xtb_api/README.md

 2. Go to AWS Lambda dashboard and click "Create new function"
 3. Choose "Author from scratch", fill in function name, select Python 3.9 as runtime and x86_64 as architecture.
 Click "Create function".
 4. You should see 'Code source' window.
 Click "Upload from", select ".zip file" and upload file you downloaded earlier.
-5. Uploaded files should be visible in directory tree on the left side of the code.
+5. Uploaded files should be visible in directory tree on the left side.

 ## 3. Modifying permissions policy

-To let your lambda function send emails you have to modify its set of permissions.
+To let your lambda function send emails you need to modify its set of permissions.

 To do so you have to: